The customer and carter can negotiate on the billing method to be used. There are two billing methods:

 Each bill is the same every month or week based on the average amount of waste generated.
 Customers who choose a flat or average fee billing method are entitled to a waste stream survey provided by the carter at no charge to the customer.
 A waste stream survey determines the average amount of waste that is generated by the customer for which the carter collects and bills the customer.

-Whether the actual fee billing method or the flat or average fee billing method is used, a carter can only charge for waste removal services at or below the maximum rates ($18.27 per cubic yard or $11.98 per 100 pounds [as of 11/28/13]) established by BIC.
+Whether the actual fee billing method or the flat or average fee billing method is used, a carter can only charge for waste removal services at or below the maximum rates are ($18.27 per cubic yard or $11.98 per 100 pounds); and effective August 6, 2016 will be ($18.87 per cubic yard or $12.38 per 100 pounds) established by BIC.

 A carter cannot charge for: